Coronavirus inflicts huge U.S. job losses; Pence aide infected

-The coronavirus pandemic triggered the steepest monthly loss of U.S. jobs since the Great Depression, data showed on Friday, and a second White House aide tested positive, raising questions over measures to protect President Donald Trump.
+The coronavirus pandemic triggered the steepest monthly loss of U.S. jobs since the Great Depression, data showed on Friday, as a second White House aide was diagnosed with the respiratory infection, raising doubt that the highest levels of government are well protected.

-A day after the White House confirmed the Republican president's personal valet had tested positive for the virus, Trump told reporters it had also infected Katie Miller, the press secretary to Vice President Mike Pence.
+A day after the White House confirmed that the personal valet of President Donald Trump had tested positive, Trump told reporters the virus had also infected Katie Miller, press secretary to Vice President Mike Pence.
 She is married to senior Trump aide and immigration policy hard-liner Stephen Miller and travels frequently with Pence.
 "We've taken every single precaution to protect the president," White House spokeswoman Kayleigh McEnany told reporters.

-Labor Department data showed U.S. unemployment rose 14.7% last month - up from 3.5% in February - demonstrating the speed at which the U.S. economy collapsed after stay-at-home policies were imposed in much of the country to try to curb the spread of the outbreak.
-Even worse economic news may come yet.
-White House economic adviser Kevin Hassett said the unemployment rate was likely to move up to around 20% this month.
+Concern over infection control in the White House heightened as the Labor Department reported U.S. unemployment rose 14.7% last month, up from 3.5% in February and demonstrating the speed with which the economy collapsed after stay-at-home orders meant to curb the outbreak were imposed across most of the country.
+Even worse economic news may be yet to come.
+White House economic adviser Kevin Hassett said the unemployment rate was likely to climb to around 20% this month.
+The jobless rate for April already shattered the post-World War Two record of 10.8% set in November 1982.

-The virus has killed nearly 76,000 Americans with more than 1.26 million confirmed cases, according to a Reuters tally.
-One of the fatalities was a 5-year old boy who died in New York from a rare inflammatory syndrome believed to be linked to the novel coronavirus, highlighting a potential new risk for children in the pandemic, Governor Andrew Cuomo said on Friday.
+Elderly individuals and people with underlying chronic health conditions have been the most vulnerable.
+But New York Governor Andrew Cuomo on Friday reported the death of a 5-year old boy from a rare inflammatory syndrome believed to be linked to the coronavirus, highlighting a potential new pandemic risk for children.

 The condition, first reported in Britain, Italy and Spain, can attack multiple organs, impair heart function and weaken heart arteries.
 Just as the pathogen itself has hit black and Hispanic Americans especially hard - they are overrepresented in the U.S. death toll relative to their population size - minorities also have suffered greater job losses during the crisis.

 The April unemployment rate was 14.2% for white Americans, but the rate reached 16.7% among African Americans and 18.9% among Hispanic Americans, the data showed.
 There also was a gender disparity, with the jobless rate at 13% for men and 15.5% for women.
-Overall, an astounding 20.5 million U.S. jobs were lost in April - the steepest loss since the Great Depression some 90 years ago - and the jobless rate broke the post-World War Two record of 10.8% in November 1982, the government said.
+Overall, the Labor Department reported a loss of 20.5 million jobs in April, a level not seen since the Great Depression of the 1930s.
+On Thursday, the government said that 33.5 million workers had filed first-time claims for unemployment benefits during the past seven weeks.

-Adding to the pain, millions of Americans have been unable to register for unemployment benefits due to bureaucratic hurdles, with the problem worse in some states than others.
-Trump, seeking re-election in November, initially played down the threat posed by the coronavirus and has given inconsistent messages about how long the economic shutdown would last and the conditions under which states should reopen businesses.
+Adding to the pain, the sheer crush of Americans seeking to file jobless claims all at once has caused bureaucratic hurdles delaying access to benefits for millions of idled workers.
+Trump, seeking re-election in November, initially played down the threat posed by the coronavirus.
+He has given inconsistent messages about the expected length of the economic shutdown and the conditions under which states should reopen businesses.

 "Those jobs will all be back, and they'll be back very soon," Trump told Fox News on Friday.
 'JUST SO TENSE'

 Rita Trivedi, 63, of Hudson, Florida, was furloughed as an analyst at Nielsen Media Research on April 23 and has struggled to secure benefits from the state's troubled unemployment system.
-Trivedi worries that she does not have enough money to cover her husband's medical bills and other expenses.
-"I'm more than anxious, I'm more than worried - it's 'can't sleep' kind of anxious," Trivedi said in an interview.
+She fears she will lack the money to cover her husband's medical bills and other expenses.
+"I'm more than anxious, I'm more than worried - it's 'can't sleep' kind of anxious," Trivedi said.
 "I'm just so tense thinking about these things and how to manage."

 California, where the first statewide stay-at-home orders were issued on March 19, moved forward with a partial reopening plan on Friday, allowing manufacturing facilities that meet certain infection-control criteria to resume operations and permitting some retail workplaces, such as bookstores, jewelry stores, clothing stores, sporting goods stores and florists, to offer curbside pick-up and delivery services.
 In Los Angeles, few of those stores were open in the downtown area.
 In-store shopping is not permitted.